gmreburn/create-react-webext/readme.md

 <!--
 ## What’s Included?

-Your environment will have everything you need to build a modern single-page React web extension:
+Your environment will have everything you need to build a modern single-page React browser extension:

 - React, JSX, ES6, TypeScript and Flow syntax support.
 - Language extras beyond ES6 like the object spread operator.